Get Your API Keys

 Model:claude-sonnet-4-6 Anthropic's capable everyday model

-1. Go to console.anthropic.com/settings/keys and sign in.
+1. Go to platform.claude.com/settings/keys(opens in a new tab) and sign in.

 2. Click Create Key, give it a name (e.g. "WaxFrame"), click Create.